hiveml/simple-ml-serving/README.md

 However, as applied to ML, this concept runs into a bandwidth problem.

 At anywhere from tens to hundreds of images a second, the system becomes bottlenecked on network bandwidth.
-In the current setup, all the data has to go through our single seaport master, which is the single endpoint presented to the client.
+In the current setup, all the data has to go through our single `seaport` master, which is the single endpoint presented to the client.

-To solve this, we need our clients to not hit the single endpoint at http://127.0.0.1:9090, but instead to automatically rotate between backend servers to hit.
-If you know some netowrking, this sounds suspiciously like a job for DNS!
+To solve this, we need our clients to not hit the single endpoint at `http://127.0.0.1:9090`, but instead to automatically rotate between backend servers to hit.
+If you know some netowrking, this sounds precisely like a job for DNS!

 However, setting up a custom DNS server is again beyond the scope of this article.
-Instead by changing the clients to follow a 2-step "manual DNS" protocol, we can reuse our rudimentary seaport proxy:
+Instead, by changing the clients to follow a 2-step "manual DNS" protocol, we can reuse our rudimentary seaport proxy to implement a "peer-to-peer" protocol in which clients connect directly to their servers:

 ```
 INSERT CODE HERE
 ```

-## Conclusion and further reading ##
+## Conclusion and further reading - WIP ##

-Now that we have something working, now is probably a good time to plan for scaling up in the near future -- there's a slew of tools to learn, and many other helpful guides out there on the internet.

-Certain tasks were completely skipped over in this article, including automating scaling to new boxes, and any way at all of handling model versions.

-After read

-By now, you should have a good idea of how to spin up servers

-GPU acceleration: Before proceeding, I strongly recommend nvidia-docker to manage cuda/cudnn dependencies.
+At this point you should have something working in production, but it's certainly not futureproof.
+There are several important topics that were not covered in this guide:

+* Automatically deploying and setting up on new hardware.
+  - Notable tools include Openstack/VMware if you're on your own hardware, Chef/Puppet for installing Docker and handling networking routes, and Docker for installing Tensorflow, Python, and everything else.
+  - Kubernetes or Marathon/Mesos are also great if you're on the cloud
+* Model version management
+  - Not too hard to handle this manually at first
+  - Tensorflow Serving is a great tool that handles this, as well as batching and overall deployment, very thoroughly.
+The downsides are that it's a bit hard to setup and to write client code for, and in addition doesn't support Caffe/PyTorch.
+* How to migrate your ML code off Matlab
+  - Don't do matlab in production.
+* GPU drivers, Cuda, CUDNN
+  - Use nvidia-docker and try to find some Dockerfiles online.
+* Postprocesing layers.
+Once you get a few different ML models in production, you might start wanting to mix and match them for different use cases -- run model A only if model B is inconclusive, run model C in Caffe and pass the results to model D in Tensorflow, etc.